FabioRagosta/Exercise_ML/README.md

 ## Problems?
 Questions?

-For any questions or problems don't hesistate to contact me at fabio.ragosta@inaf.it or skype:
+For any questions or problems don't hesistate to contact me at fabio.ragosta@inaf.it